Skip to main content

 The Token System

-• Project Analysis Token: Specific to a project (Best for automated pipelines).
+• Project Analysis Token: Specific to a single project (Best for automated pipelines — principle of least privilege).

-• Global Analysis Token: Can scan any project (Use sparingly).
+• Global Analysis Token: Can scan any project.
+Use sparingly and rotate regularly.

 Scanner Selection